‘DWTS’ Pro Maksim Chmerkovskiy Shares Adorable Video Of 6-Month-Old Dancing With Val

 Joking that his son’s moves were all in his DNA from himself and Peta, Chmerkovskiy captioned the clip by telling his more than 700,000 followers that Val was actually giving the youngster his first dance lesson.

-“I just noticed that Shai doesn’t have a shirt on… damn it… LMAO…,” he wrote after noticing that his and Peta’s son was actually topless in the clip and only wearing a pair bottoms.
+“I just noticed that Shai doesn’t have a shirt on… damn it… LMAO…,” he wrote after noticing that his and Peta’s son was actually topless in the clip and only wearing a pair of bottoms.
 “I’m literally laughing as I’m typing this…”

 He then joked #HowDoChmerkovskiysAlwaysEndUpNaked alongside another hashtag, #babyCmerkovskiy.